Bo Xilai: Minister of Commerce

-When Hu Jintao succeeded Jiang Zemin as CCP General Secretary in late 2002, Bo's career as a local official ended with his appointment to Minister of Commerce in Wen Jiabao's cabinet to replace Lü Fuyuan, who retired for health reasons.
+When Hu Jintao succeeded Jiang Zemin as CCP General Secretary in late 2002, Bo's career as a local official ended with his appointment to Minister of Commerce in Premier Wen Jiabao's cabinet to replace Lü Fuyuan, who retired for health reasons.
 Bo also earned a seat on the 16th Central Committee of the Chinese Communist Party.

 Bo's stint as Minister of Commerce significantly raised his international profile and generated media attention both in China and abroad.
-Described as good-looking, articulate and open-minded in his approach to problems, Bo's rise from a municipal official to the central government generated great media fanfare and elevated his status to something of a 'political star.'
+Described as good-looking, articulate and open-minded in his approach to problems, Bo's rise from a municipal official to the central government generated great media fanfare and elevated his status to something of a "political star".
 Bo's political persona was considered a departure from the generally serious and conservative leadership in Beijing.
 With his youthful vigour, populism, and purported popularity with female reporters, Bo's political rise had been compared to that of John F. Kennedy.

 Bo presided over a continued rise in foreign investment in China as Minister of Commerce.
 His daily schedule was dominated by receiving foreign guests and dignitaries.
 By the time that he became Minister, he spoke relatively fluent and colloquial English.
 During a meeting with American officials, Bo reputedly told a struggling interpreter to stop translating because the Chinese officials could understand English and it was wasting time.
 In May 2004 Bo was one of the few ministers hand-picked to accompany Premier Wen Jiabao on a five-country trip to Europe.
 The trade policy of the United States toward China also sparked significant controversy.
-Bo maintained a conciliatory but assertive attitude as he attended talks in Washington.
+Bo maintained a conciliatory but assertive attitude as he attended talks in Washington, D.C.
 On his trips to the United States, he conducted substantive discussions with his American counterparts and signed agreements on intellectual property, the services sector, agricultural products, food safety, and consumer protection.

 Bo also oversaw the restructuring of the Ministry, formed from the amalgamation of the National Economics and Commerce Bureau and the Department of International Trade.
 Bo sought to balance the amount of attention given to foreign investors and domestic commercial institutions.
 He began tackling the imbalance from the retail sector, whose success up to that point was largely dependent on foreign companies.
 He drew up plans to protect Chinese industries' competitive position within a domestic market that was quickly being crowded out by foreign competition.